-There are loads of Android 10 features that could change the way you use your Android device, lots of which phone fans have been waiting a while for, and some of which are also available in Apple's iOS 13 for iPhone users.
+There are plenty of Android 10 features that may change the way you use your Android device which have topped wish lists for years, and some of which are also available in Apple's iOS 13 for iPhone users.

 - Here's how to download Android 10 to your phone

 - A layer of protection for your mobile - the best Android VPN apps

 - What is Android 10?
 It's the next version of Android